nickda/aviatrix-cfn-types/README.md

 <!-- TOC --><a name="7-deploy-resources-by-creating-a-cloudformation-template"></a>

-## 7. Deploy resources by Creating a Cloudformation template
+## 7. Deploy resources by creating a Cloudformation template

 You can find an example of Controller configuration and network infrastructure deployment template in the [cfn_template_examples](https://github.com/nickda/aviatrix-cfn-types/tree/main/cfn_template_examples) directory.